Frequently Asked Questions¶

 make all install DESTDIR=/opt/photoprism

-Why are you using Docker?¶
+What are the benefits of using Docker?¶

-Containers are nothing new; Solaris Zones have been around for about 15 years, first released publicly in 2004.
-The chroot system call was introduced during development of Version 7 Unix in 1979.
+(1) Docker uses standard features of the Linux kernel.
+Containers are nothing new; Solaris Zones were released about 20 years ago and the chroot system call was introduced during development of Version 7 Unix in 1979.
 It is used ever since for hosting applications exposed to the public Internet.
+Modern Linux containers are an incremental improvement of this, based on standard functionality that is part of the kernel.

-Modern Linux containers are an incremental enhancement.
+(2) Docker saves time through simplified deployment and testing.
 A main advantage of Docker is that application images can be easily made available to users via Internet.
 It provides a common standard across most operating systems and devices, which saves our team a lot of time that we can then spend more effectively, for example, providing support and developing one of the many features that users are waiting for.

+(4) Running applications in containers is more secure.
 Last but not least, virtually all file format parsers have vulnerabilities that just haven't been discovered yet.
 This is a known risk that can affect you even if your computer is not directly connected to the Internet.
 Running apps in a container with limited host access is an easy way to improve security without compromising performance and usability.

 Why does your Docker image use the Plus License instead of the AGPL?¶